 ||||||||

-To obtain a permit the applicant must complete an application and forward the appropriate fee to: Halton Hills Fire Department, 14007 10 Sideroad, Georgetown, ON, L7G 4S5.
-Payment can be made by cash, cheque, visa or debit card.
-Upon receipt of the completed application and appropriate funds received the Fire Department will then conduct a site inspection (if required).
+To obtain a permit, the applicant must complete an application online by completing the Burn Permit Application form.
+Payments can be made online by Visa or MasterCard through the online form.
+New permits require attachment of photos to show containment (i.e., chimnea, fire pit, fire bowl, prefab fireplace) and proof of extinguishment (i.e., hose, fire extinguisher).
+The photos must clearly show a minimum 6-foot clearance from all surrounding structures.
+Upon receipt of the completed application and appropriate funds received, the Fire Department will then conduct a site inspection (if required).
 The inspector will issue you a permit upon a successful site inspection and agreement to follow the conditions of the permit (listed below).
 There will be no refunds for a failed inspection but there will be no fee associated for any re-inspection required.
 Inspections for renewals of farm or recreational/residential permits are not required.
 Upon receipt of the completed application and appropriate funds, an approved permit will be issued.
-Applications can be obtained at either the Acton or Georgetown fire stations or online.
-Further information can be obtained by calling the Fire Department. |
+If you do not have access to a computer or a Visa/MasterCard, you may visit the Georgetown Fire Department at 14007 10 Sideroad to complete your application and make your payment in person.
+Further information can be obtained by calling 905-877-1133 or emailing the Fire Department. |

 ||||||||